Exponential single server queues in an interactive random environment: Non-separable queueing-environment systems

 which are equivalent to

-\end{lemma} \begin{proof} Positivity of $\tau_{n}$ on $K_B$ is due to the regularity of the $Y^{(n)}$ which follows from regularity of $(X,Y)$.\\ Irreducibility of $(X,Y)$ implies that for any $(n,k)\in \{n\}\times K_B$ there must exist some state $(n,\ell)\in \{n\}\times K_W$ which can be reached in a finite number of jumps.
-This implies that $Y^{(n)}$ can be considered as a finite state process with attached single absorbing state $a$.
-Consequently, time to absorption of $Y^{(n)}$ in $a$ has finite mean for any initial state.\\ The set $\left(\tau_{n}(k):k\in K_{B}\right)$ satisfies the following set of first entrance equations:
+\end{lemma} \proof Positivity of $\tau_{n}$ on $K_B$ is due to the regularity of the $Y^{(n)}$, which follows from regularity of $(X,Y)$.
+Irreducibility of $(X,Y)$ implies that for any $(n,k)\in \{n\}\times K_B$ there exists some state $(n,\ell)\in \{n\}\times K_W$ which can be reached in a finite number of jumps.
+This implies that $Y^{(n)}$ until absorption in $K_W$ can be considered as a finite state process with attached single absorbing state $a$.
+Consequently, time to absorption of $Y^{(n)}$ in $a$ has finite mean for any initial state.